BoazHalter/ci-cd-demo/README.md

-- The stack described above will be the automated CI/CD pipe for this repo: https://github.com/ivogabe/gulp-typescript

-triggerd by developers code change
+- The stack described above will be the automated CI/CD pipe for this repo: https://github.com/ivogabe/gulp-typescript triggerd by developers code change

-LLD:
 Run Time Procedures
 Step 1:
-Ansible install docker and git
+  a hook file installed in .git/hooks/pre-push is executed ( Curl command to invoke jenkins job) sudo pip install ansible
+Step 2:
+  jenkins pipeline starting to run by default it clone the repo current state commit id and more info
+  #run ansible playbook installPrerequisites
+step 3: